 - Include three or more collaborating organizations with distinct, complementary and substantive project roles

 - Work in some capacity with a local Dignity Health hospital

 - Integrate one or more of the following principles:

 - Emphasize primary prevention and address underlying causes of health problems

 - Contribute to a seamless continuum of care

 Additional information on the Community Grant Program is available on the Dignity Health website.

 About Dignity Health-St. Rose Dominican:

 As the community’s only not-for-profit, faith-based health system, Dignity Health-St. Rose Dominican has been guided by the vision and core values of the Adrian Dominican Sisters since 1947.
 As the Henderson and Las Vegas communities grow, the St. Rose Dominican health system and its nearly 4,000 employees will continue the Sisters’ mission of serving people in need.
-St. Rose Dominican is a member of the 22-state Dignity Health network of nearly 9,000 physicians, 62,000 employees, and 400 care centers, including hospitals, urgent and occupational care, imaging centers, home health and primary care clinics.
+St. Rose Dominican is a member of the multi-state Dignity Health network of 10,000 physicians, more than 60,000 employees, 41 acute care hospitals and 400-plus care-centers including neighborhood hospitals, urgent care, surgery and imaging centers, and primary care clinics.